evuori/mad-data-loader/README.md

-# Confluence to Azure Search Data Ingestion
+# MAD Data Loader

-A data ingestion application that fetches content from Confluence, processes it, and indexes it in Azure Search for advanced search capabilities.
+Machine Assisted Development (MAD) data ingestion application that fetches content from Confluence, processes it, and indexes it in Azure Search for advanced search capabilities.

 ## Features